 - To look professional, ensure your email addresses end in your company domain name.
 For instance, each member of staff could have [email protected]

 - Mailboxes can cost as little as £1 a month, but they are often included when you buy hosting space for your business website.

 - Mailboxes should be accessible using common email software like Microsoft Outlook and on mobile devices such as smartphones and tablets.

 Use cloud-hosted email

-- Services such as Office 365 enable businesses to store their entire email infrastructure in the cloud.
+- Services such as Microsoft 365 enable businesses to store their entire email infrastructure in the cloud.